Pumpapa/minimalmagic/content/TRS/ConvertingTramToC.md

 * Rules 1-2 push down `burewr` through an entire tree, such that `burewr` is applied to each node in that tree, which replaces that node with it's `burewr` image
 * Rule 3 states that an empty tree isn't changed by `burewr`
-* Rule 1 states that once a proper sub-term has been normalised, `topred` should be applied.
+* Rule 1 states that once a proper sub-term has been normalized, `topred` should be applied.

 Four states can be distinguished:

 * `BURED`, the initial state
 * `BUDONECDR`.
-TRAM implements the right-most innermost strategy, so the sub-term `burewr(As,Rs)` is reducede first (in rules 1 and 2).
+TRAM implements the right-most innermost strategy, so the sub-term `burewr(As, Rs)` is reduced first (in rules 1 and 2).
 The result will be captured by the state at which the `cdr` of the `arg(...)` or `trm(...)` node has been handled (`BUDONECDR` for bottom-up, done cdr)
-* `BUDONEBOTH` is self-describing.
+* `BUDONEBOTH` is self-described.
 In case of Rule 2, `burewr` has been applied to the entire tree; in case of Rule 1, the next state should now be visited:
 * `TOPRED`, try to reduce a term at root level

 Lines